-Although a degree of stress is to be expected in any professional role, this survey of UCU members indicates that stress in adult education is a cause for concern.
-The majority of respondents from this sector (i.e. 70%) agreed or strongly agreed that their job was stressful, one half experienced high or very high levels of stress, and 37% reported that they often or always experienced levels of stress they found unacceptable.
+Although a degree of stress is to be expected in any professional role, this survey of UCU members indicates that stress in higher education remains a serious cause for concern.
+The high level of perceived stress found in the 2008 survey has not been alleviated: in fact, the proportion of members from higher education who strongly agreed that their job is stressful has increased from 25% to 33% in the four years since the previous survey, and a higher proportion (39%) reported that they often or always experienced levels of stress they found unacceptable (33% in 2008).
 These findings should be contrasted with those reported in 2010 by the HSE, where the proportion of UK employees in general who consider their job to be very or extremely stressful was 15%.